 The 75th Ranger Regiment, also known as Rangers, or within JSOC as Task Force Red, is light infantry, special operations unit of the United States Army.
 The Regiment is headquartered at Fort Benning, Georgia, composed of one special Soldier’s Battalion and three ranger battalions.

 The 75th Ranger Regiment is the U.S. Army’s premier raid force, with specialized skills that enable them to perform a variety of missions.
 These include direct action, airfield seizure, airborne and air assaults, special reconnaissance, personnel recovery, and high-value target raids.
-It operates as a special operations forces under the United States Army Special Operations Command.
+Under the United States Army Special Operations Command, it operates as a special operations force.

 History: Rangers lead the way